How to Build a Data-Driven Enterprise: Turning Analytics Into Actionable Insights

 • Insight: Feature X has low adoption despite high initial interest during onboarding.

-• Action: Improve UX, reintroduce feature in onboarding, or test placement changes.
+• Action: Improve UX, reintroduce the feature in onboarding, or test placement changes.

 • Tools: Mixpanel, Amplitude, Hotjar, FullStory